WSBA (AM): WSBA-FM

 WSBA management decided to add an FM station.
 On November 21, 1947, manager Otis Morse IV spoke to the York Exchange Club about frequency modulation (FM) radio.
 WSBA-FM first appears in a programming guide on February 28, 1949, in the Hanover Sun.
-The station was on the air at 103.3 MHz, largely simulcasting AM 910.
+The station was on the air at 103.3 MHz.

-In an article appears in the January 7, 1950, York Gazette and Daily.
-A seminar was being presented featuring Otis Morse from WSBA and others from WNOW-AM, WORK-AM, and WRZE-FM 98.3 (Per radio listing The Evening Sun May 12, 1953) were participating.
+A seminar was presented featuring Otis Morse from WSBA, with others from WNOW-AM, WORK-AM, and WRZE-FM 98.3 (per radio listing The Evening Sun May 12, 1953) participating.

 During the 1960s and 1970s, WSBA was a leading top 40 music station in the Harrisburg-York-Lancaster area.
 It was also the flagship station of Susquehanna Radio's top 40 stations (which also included WHLO, WARM, and WICE).

 Cumulus ownership

 On October 31, 2005, Cumulus Media announced the creation of a new private partnership, Cumulus Media Partners, LLC, formed with Bain Capital, The Blackstone Group and Thomas H. Lee Partners, to purchase Susquehanna Radio Corporation for approximately $1.2 billion.
 The purchase was completed on May 5, 2006.

 At that time, the license for WSBA was transferred to Radio License Holding SRC, LLC., a division of Cumulus Media Partners Susquehanna Corporation.

 On July 20, 2017, translator W253AC (now W230CQ), licensed to York, began simulcasting WSBA programming.